For the most part, you may not even realize you are wasting money on these goods and services. So, you might actually be the victim here.

 Other Insurance Companies with Insurance Programs For members of alumni associations

-Liberty Mutual Insurance offers a variety of discounted insurance products as well as advisory services to member of alumni associations, students, faculty, and staff, as well as their spouses, domestic partners, children, parents, and siblings associated with universities and college that participates in their insurance program.
+Liberty Mutual Insurance offers a variety of discounted insurance products as well as advisory services to members of alumni associations, students, faculty, and staff, as well as their spouses, domestic partners, children, parents, and siblings associated with universities and colleges that participate in their insurance program.
 These discounted insurance products include:

 - Auto, Home & Renters Insurance